AyeCode/invoicing/readme.txt

-GD Listing does not renewed on renewal payment - FIXED Changing currency should not reflected in existing invoices until invoices resaved - FIXED Negative total if discount is greater than item price - FIXED
+GD Listing does not renewed on renewal payment - FIXED Changing currency should not reflected in existing invoices until invoices resaved - FIXED Negative total if discount is greater than item price - FIXED Checkout/history/success pages should not be cached - FIXED

 = 1.0.0 =